censorship-no-archive/ceno1/doc/threatModel.md

 #### Resistance against active network interference

-CENO will not establish any connections, but will use Freenet's ones with other peers in order to retrieve content and forward requests for URLs to a CENO Insertion Authority.
+CENO will not establish any connections with servers or proxies, but will use the Freenet's ones with other peers in order to retrieve content and forward requests for URLs to a CENO Insertion Authority.
 Freenet traffic (encrypted end-to-end and over UDP) looks like random noise to Deep Packet Inspection, so it is difficult for adversaries to create specific rules for dropping Freenet connections without affecting other services.
 It is worth mentioning that adversaries that control the network transport link might be able to block connections to the Freenet seed nodes.
 This could imply that certain nodes will not be able to find other peers in order to request content, unless the users know other people who are already using CENO/Freenet and can help them become part of the global network.

 In scenarios where connections with peers in other countries are throttled (e.g. because of a national firewall), but those within the country are left intact,